LesFlicks aims to provide a platform to build a diverse community of LBQ fans and content creators from around the world.

 LesFlicks promotes films that show women loving women on screen; have a central lesbian or bisexual storyline; or which have a strong lesbian or bisexual presence which shows these women in a positive light.

-We launched LesFlicks on 1 March 2019 because we were tired of seeing so many great films with lesbian and bisexual storylines that either weren’t getting distribution, or even with distribution just weren’t reaching their audience.
-Equally we constantly see women on social media asking for recommendations or where to find films and what to watch.
-We couldn’t bear to see another thread where pretty much the only film mentioned from the last 10 years is Carol when there is so much quality content out there!
-That, or the main films being recommended are 90s classics such as But I’m a Cheerleader, Bound and Heavenly Creatures (not that there is anything wrong with these!).
-These women like film yet clearly aren’t getting to see a lot of what is being made!
-We aim to change that by having a film database that lists all films with a lesbian or bisexual storyline in order of UK release date.
+We launched on 1 March 2019 because we were tired of seeing so many great films with lesbian and bisexual storylines that either weren’t getting distribution, or even with distribution just weren’t reaching their audience.
+Equally we constantly see women on social media asking for recommendations of where to find films and what to watch.
+Yet the clear message from the industry is that there isn’t an audience and filmmakers can’t get funding to make these films.
+The disconnect was clear!
+The solution is here.

-As well as royalties for views (50% of gross subscription income will be going back to filmmakers as royalties, and 25% of gross subscription income will go into a grants pot); we will be providing filmmakers with the core data around the number of subscribers and the number of hours of content watched.
-This is to empower queer female filmmakers to get funding and prove that there is an audience for their content!
+Video on demand: we are launching a dedicated video on demand channel.
+Showing 100% short and feature films with a lesbian or bisexual storyline.
+Subscriptions are reinvested directly back to filmmakers so by subscribing you get to watch relevant content and also help make future film.
+As well as royalties for views on the video on demand platform; we will be providing filmmakers with the core data around the number of subscribers and the number of hours of content watched.
+This is to empower queer female filmmakers to get funding and prove that there is an audience for their content! https://www.lesflicks.com/watch/

 - We are committed to supporting independent filmmakers to get their film to their audience.